Shift the Country Video & Broadcasts

-We're working on the best ways to broadcast, and to spread ruckus and fuss far and wide.
-The videos get into why we're doing this work, how to do it, how to engage with everything using the tools, areas where people can dig in, how to do the stuff in the mission, people raising a ruckus, how the ruckus is spreading, examples of action already happening, stories, what the challenges are, how we can navigate them, and so on.
+We're working on the best ways to broadcast, and to spread ruckus in our networks.
+The videos get into why we're doing this work, how to do it, how to do helpful things using the tools, areas where people can dig in, how to do the stuff in the mission, people raising a ruckus, how the ruckus is spreading, examples of action already happening, stories, what the challenges are, how we can navigate them, and so on.
 It all feeds the phenomenon, and helps us create a bigger one.

 - Check out & subscribe to our YOUTUBE channel!

 - Our FACEBOOK videos are here.

 - We're funded totally by donors - right here on PATREON & on on GOFUNDME.

 We'd like to help share YOUR STORIES.
 Stories of struggle, stories of challenges with the risks out there.
 Stories from contagion country.
 Holler if you've got stories to share.
 We'd love to hear feedback, questions, & ideas, too.
 Contact us here.

 PLEASE SHARE WIDELY.
 Tell your friends!
 Tell your drycleaner!
 Tell your aunt!
 Tell all your friends in really big activist groups!
 Tell whoever you see, from a safe distance!
 Also be safe out there as you navigate what's in front of us.
 There are ways through, and we're here to help find them.
 Sign Up to get in on all this shift.
-Find tools to help people engage with everything See the white paper with the "big picture" on all this shift here.
+Find tools for doing helpful things See the white paper with the "big picture" on all this shift here.

 Related resource items